acend/quarkus-techlab/content/en/docs/08.0/83_cloudevents.md

     -Dextensions="quarkus-rest,quarkus-messaging-kafka"
 ```

-Remove the test classes and add the following extensions to your projects' `pom.xml`:
+Remove the test classes and add the following extensions to the `pom.xml` of the projects `quarkus-cloudevents-producer` and `quarkus-cloudevents-consumer`:

 > Dependencies in `pom.xml`